weaveworks/weave-gitops-enterprise/docs/architecture/application-delivery.md

 ## Glossary

-- Application Delivery Domain:
+- Application Delivery Domain
 - Pipelines
 - Progressive Delivery

 ## Application Delivery Architecture

-Diagarms are based on [C4 Model](https://c4model.com/)
+Diagrams are based on [C4 Model](https://c4model.com/).
+Note that there are some limitations with the visualization of diagrams due to c4models integration with mermaid and markdown.

 ### Weave Gitops Enterprise - Application Delivery Domain - Context Diagram